Publish Azure Application Wizard

 In the Service configuration list, choose either Cloud or Local.

-Select the Enable Remote Desktop for all roles check box to enable Remote Desktop.
+Select the Enable Remote Desktop for all roles check box if you want to be able to remotely connect to the service.
 This option is primarily used for troubleshooting.
 When you select this check box, the Remote Desktop Configuration dialog box appears.
 Choose the Settings link to change the configuration.

-Select the Enable Web Deploy for all web roles check box to enable web deployment.
+Select the Enable Web Deploy for all web roles check box to enable web deployment for the service.
 You must enable Remote Desktop to use this feature.
 For more information, see Publishing a Cloud Service using the Azure Tools.
 For more information about Web Deploy, see Publishing a Cloud Service using the Azure Tools.

 Choose the Advanced Settings tab.
 In the Deployment label field, either accept the default name, or enter a name of your choosing.
 To append the date to the deployment label, leave the check box selected.